 QUINCY, M.E.: THE HILARIOUS YEARS: Number 3 -- "Next Stop, Nowhere" Season 8 (1982)

 Up on the stage!
-It's a
+It's a nose ring!
+It's a mohawk!

 It's.....music that can kill!

 The mere existence of this one is a head-scratcher, really.
 Perhaps with ratings falling drastically during the eighth and final season, the producers reckoned they were alienating the more conservative audience members with Klugman's consistently left-leaning politics during these early Reagan years.
-So what better way to throw the Moral Majority a bone than to come out against that nihilistic, evil "punk rock" music--which was actually more than a few years past its peak by the time this episode aired; I mean, The Clash were selling out with Combat Rock by 1982.
+So what better way to throw the Moral Majority a bone than to come out against that nihilistic, evil "punk rock" music--which was actually more than a few years past its peak by the time this episode aired; I mean, even The Clash were selling out with Combat Rock by 1982.

-hilarity certainly was.
-We open at the club "Ground Zero" when Hardin (THE OFFICE) arrives, looking perfectly ordinary--until the corruptor has her say!
-Her BFPF (Best Female Punk Friend) Starrett finds her badly in need of some black lipstick, pale cheeks, tattoos and piercings.
+But if timeliness was never one of the virtues of NEXT STOP, NOWHERE, hilarity certainly was.
+We open at the club "Ground Zero" when Abby (Hardin, of THE OFFICE) arrives, looking perfectly ordinary--until the corruptor has her say!
+Her BFPF (Best Female Punk Friend) Molly (Crockett) finds her badly in need of some black lipstick, pale cheeks, tattoos and piercings.
+"You need some punkin' up!" she declares, and whisks her off to the ladies' room.

 |

-| This face does NOT need punkin' up.... |
+This face does NOT need punkin' up.... |

 |

-| This face, on the other hand, does.
-Ah, I'm learning! |
+This face, on the other hand, does.
+Hey, I'm learning! |

-she is the daughter of legendary cult filmmaker Jack Starrett.
-This unforgettable episode was one of only 6 imdb credits for Jennifer.)
 After Hardin is ready, the punkettes rejoin their boyfriends at the table as the band Mayhem hits the stage for their next set.
+They open with "I Wanna See You Choke", spouting lyrics like:

 "Get a job from the man, blow his brains out if you can!"